Applied Physics (BS): Data Science Emphasis

 Consult with a faculty advisor as early as possible to choose electives.

-Requirement 1 — Complete 17 of 19 Courses
+Requirement 1 — Complete 19 Courses

 Note: Phscs 191 should be taken the first semester as a freshman.
 Phscs 291 should be taken the first semester as a sophomore.